+Based in Canberra, Hayley produces analysis on foreign and defence policy in the Indo-Pacific, engages with key Australian Government agencies and other policy stakeholders, and builds and sustains the Centre’s domestic and international network.
 Hayley has led a diverse career across government, think tanks and the not-for-profit sector.
-She previously worked for the Department of Defence producing strategic policy guidance on defence capabilities and international engagement with the United States and Japan.
-She has also spent time as an Assistant Adviser to former Minister for Defence, Senator Marise Payne, and led government relations for Australia’s largest non-profit organisation, World Vision.
+She previously worked for the Department of Defence producing policy advice on Australia’s defence cooperation with the United States and Japan.
+She has also been an adviser to former Minister for Defence, Senator Marise Payne, analyst with the Australian Strategic Policy Institute (ASPI), and coordinated government relations for Australia’s largest non-profit organisation, World Vision.

-Hayley has a Master of International Relations from the University of Queensland and a certificate in Public Policy from the London School of Economics.
-Hayley is active across the Canberra community having co-founded the Women in Defence and Security Network (WDSN), contributed to the Australia-Japan Youth Dialogue, and volunteered with the RSPCA ACT.
+Hayley is a 2021-22 Fulbright Scholar and 2021-22 Visiting Fellow with the Strategic and Defence Studies Centre (SDSC) at the Coral Bell School of Asia Pacific Affairs, Australian National University.
+She is an alumnus of the US State Department International Visitor Leadership Program (IVLP) and Australia-America Young Leadership Dialogue (AAYLD).
+Hayley has a Master of International Relations from the University of Queensland and certificate in Public Policy from the London School of Economics.
+She is active across the Canberra community having co-founded the Women in Defence and Security Network (WDSN), been an organising committee member of the Australia-Japan Youth Dialogue, and volunteered with the RSPCA ACT.